ottopaulsen/MMM-NesteBussAtB/README.md

                 size: "medium", // Text size, for example small, medium or large
                 stopIds: [16011496, 16010496], // See https://www.atb.no/holdeplassoversikt/
                 maxCount: 2, // Max number of next buses per route
-                maxMinutes: 45 // Do not show buses more then this minutes into the future }
+                maxMinutes: 45, // Do not show buses more then this minutes into the future
+                stacked: true // Show multiple buses on same row, if same route and destination
+            }
         }